KBVO: Professional and semi-professional sports

 Since the 2009–10 season, KBVO has served as the local over-the-air television carrier of NBA games involving the San Antonio Spurs (via Fox Sports Southwest).
 Since the team's incorporation in 2010, the station has also carried American Hockey League (AHL) games involving the Cedar Park-based Texas Stars.
 Since 2010, KBVO has also held the local broadcast rights to NFL preseason games from the Houston Texans distributed by the team's regional syndication service; the station, which assumed the preseason telecast rights to the Texans from KNVA, carries roughly between three and five prime time game telecasts annually.

 Since 2010, the station has held the local syndication rights to broadcast Major League Baseball (MLB) games involving the Texas Rangers (which were distributed by the team's in-house regional syndication service).
-In 2011, KBVO obtained partial television rights to Minor League Baseball games involving the Round Rock Express, carrying the Pacific Coast League team's Saturday home games as part of a package it shared with local cable news channel YNN Austin (now Spectrum News Austin), which held rights to the Express's Friday home games as well as a weekly team analysis program.
+In 2011, KBVO obtained partial television rights to Minor League Baseball games involving the Round Rock Express, carrying the Pacific Coast League team's Saturday home games as part of a package it shared with local cable news channel YNN Austin (now Spectrum News 1 Austin), which held rights to the Express's Friday home games as well as a weekly team analysis program.
 (Longtime KXAN sports director Roger Wallace handled play-by-play duties for the Express's KBVO game telecasts, alongside former MLB pitchers Kelly Wunsch and Kirk Dressendorfer as color commentators.)

 Beginning in 2019, KBVO began carrying Austin Bold FC matches played at home.

 Beginning in 2021, KBVO became the over-the-air home of the Austin Gilgronis of Major League Rugby.
 Also that year, KBVO began carrying select Austin FC matches.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 KBVO shut down its analog signal on June 12, 2009, as part of the FCC-mandated transition to digital television for full-power stations.
-The station's digital signal remained on its pre-transition UHF channel 27, using PSIP to display KBVO's virtual channel as 14 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 27, using virtual channel 14.

 KBVO-CD ATSC 3.0 lighthouse

 KBVO-CD (RF channel 31) transitioned to ATSC 3.0 on October 7, 2020, and is simulcasting KXAN, KEYE and KNVA programming.
 The main KBVO station continues with its existing ATSC 1.0 programming.
-The previous ATSC 1.0 programming moved to KXAN (RF channel 21), KEYE (RF channel 34) and KNVA (RF channel 23), but maintains the same virtual channels (via PSIP) as follows:
+The previous ATSC 1.0 programming moved to KXAN (RF channel 21), KEYE (RF channel 34) and KNVA (RF channel 23), but maintains the same virtual channels as follows:

 The following ATSC 3.0 subchannels broadcast on RF channel 31: